What Software Do Proofreaders Use?

 How to Tweak Track Changes to Help Your Clients

-Since I do almost all my work in Microsoft Word, I want to share the colors I use for the suggested changes to make the edited copy more visually appealing and straightforward for my clients.
+Since I do almost all my work in Microsoft Word, I want to share the colors I use for suggested changes to make the edited copy more visually appealing and easier for my clients to follow.

 alt=""

-Note: If you’d like to learn how to change the default colors in Track Changes, please see the video I’ve embedded below, and start it at minute 3:36.
+Note: If you’d like to learn how to change the default colors in Track Changes, please see the video below, and start it at minute 3:36.

 I’ve only encountered one downside to using Word.
 Occasionally, clients aren’t aware of how to accept or reject changes and delete comments.

-However, this problem can be solved easily by sending the client a YouTube video (like the one below) demonstrating how to work with Track Changes from their end.
+However, this problem can be solved by sending the client a YouTube video (like the one below) that demonstrates how to use Track Changes on their end.

 Here’s an example of a text I proofread in Microsoft Word using Track Changes.

-Screenshot of an MS Word document showing deletions, insertions, and a comment made by a proofreader using Track Changes.
+Screenshot of a Microsoft Word document showing deletions, insertions, and a comment I made using Track Changes.

 Using Track Changes to Proofread a Document